ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 ---
 This phase involves defining the issue to be solved, identifying stakeholders and what their expectations from the project are.

-Three questions will guide the future marketing program:
+Two questions will guide the future marketing program:

 1. What Demographic Factors Influence Bike Purchases?